PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-Now when we click on any of the team members in our `Our Team` page we should see our `Team Member Detail` page.
+Now, when we click on any of the team members in our `Our Team` page, we should see our `Team Member Detail` page.

 ![Team Member Detail Page](/images/030-team-member-detail-page.png)

 **How To Get Our Slugs From The Params In Next.js**

-Now let's take a look how we can access our params in order to get our `slug` so we can use it to fetch our team member data.
+Now, let's look at how we can access our parameters to get our `slug,` which we can use to fetch our team member data.

-In our `[slug]/page.tsx` component we are able to access our `slug` by accessing the `params` object.
+In our `[slug]/page.tsx` component, we can access our `slug` by accessing the `params` object.

 We will start by adding the following code to our component: